Wilfongjt/lb-sourdough/README.md

 # lb-sourdough
-A starter for an API backed by a single table.
+A starter for an API, backed by a single table.

 # Expectations
 * The system is enabled by a JWT token called a woden
 * The system expects to be run over an encrypted connection
 * Woden is the origin
-* LyttleBit is Woden
 * RegisterAPI is the application and actor management system API
 * RegisterAPI expects share your application API with multiple clients
 * RegisterAPI expects multiple actors/users